Parsnips

 Parsnips Seed Starting Tips

 Parsnips are a cool-season crop.
-They are commonly planted in late spring for harvest in autumn or in late summer for harvest in winter or early spring. commonly grown in spring, fall, and winter in warm-winter regions.
-Parsnips are the most frost-resistant of all vegetables; they can be left in the garden over winter in […] More
+They are commonly planted in late spring for harvest in autumn, or they are planted in late summer for harvest in winter or early spring.
+Parsnips are the most frost-resistant of all vegetables; they can be left in the garden over winter in even the coldest climates.
+Sow parsnip seeds […] More

 -